SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-10-symphony-thoughts.md

 exoticism"](https://en.wikipedia.org/wiki/Exoticism#:~:text=The%20influences%20of,fantasies%20of%20opulence.),
 in which foreign patterns of harmony, rhythm, and style held great currency.
 (And by "foreign" we mean something a bit narrow by modern standards, i.e., just within Europe.
-Who can say what they'd have thought of a Japanese geisha playing a koto, a multitonal piece from China or something played on a Arabian oud, complex African drumming and dancing, or a Neanderthal flute?
+Who can say what they'd have thought of a Japanese geisha playing a koto, a microtonal piece from China or something played on a Arabian oud, complex African drumming and dancing, or a Neanderthal bone flute?
 Or, for that matter, something _atonal_ from Sch&ouml;nberg?
 Pretty sure _I_ couldn't cope with at least some of those!)

 The Rimsky-Korsakov piece is a perfect example: Russian composer, music along Spanish